-- Reset AES module by clearing bit 2 of AES0BCFG. - Disable the first four DMA channels by clearing bits 0 to 3 in the DMA0EN sfr. - Configure the first DMA channel for the AES0KIN sfr - Select the first DMA channel by writing 0x00 to the DMA0SEL sfr - Configure the first DMA channel to move xram to AES0KIN sfr by writing 0x05 to the DMA0NCF sfr - Write 0x01 to DMA0NMD to enable wrapping - Write the xram location of encryption key to the DMA0NBAH and DMA0NBAL sfrs. - Write the key length in bytes to DMA0NSZL sfr - Clear the DMA0NSZH sfr - Clear the DMA0NAOH and DMA0NAOL sfrs - Configure the second DMA channel for the AES0BIN sfr. - Select the second DMA channel by writing 0x01 to the DMA0SEL sfr. - Configure the second DMA channel to move xram to AES0BIN sfr by writing 0x06 to the DMA0NCF sfr. - Clear DMA0NMD to disable wrapping. - Write the xram address of the data to be encrypted to the DMA0NBAH and DMA0NBAL sfrs. - Write the number of bytes to be encrypted in multiples of 16 bytes to the DMA0NSZH and DMA0NSZL sfrs. - Clear the DMA0NAOH and DMA0NAOL sfrs. - Configure the third DMA channel for the AES0XIN sfr. - Select the third DMA channel by writing 0x02 to the DMA0SEL sfr. - Configure the third DMA channel to move xram to AES0XIN sfr by writing 0x07 to the DMA0NCF sfr. - Clear DMA0NMD to disable wrapping. - Write the xram address of initialization vector to the DMA0NBAH and DMA0NBAL sfrs. - Write the number of bytes to be encrypted in multiples of 16 bytes to the DMA0NSZH and DMA0NSZL sfrs. - Clear the DMA0NAOH and DMA0NAOL sfrs. - Configure the fourth DMA channel for the AES0YOUT sfr - Select the fourth channel by writing 0x03 to the DMA0SEL sfr - Configure the fourth DMA channel to move the contents of the AES0YOUT sfr to xram by writing 0x08 to the DMA0NCF sfr - Enable transfer complete interrupt by setting bit 7 of DMA0NCF sfr - Clear DMA0NMD to disable wrapping - Write the xram address for encrypted data to the DMA0NBAH and DMA0NBAL sfrs. - Write the number of bytes to be encrypted in multiples of 16 bytes to the DMA0NSZH and DMA0NSZL sfrs. - · Clear the DMA0NAOH and DMA0NAOL sfrs. - Clear first four DMA interrupts by clearing bits 0 to 2 in the DMA0INT sfr.
+- Reset AES module by clearing bit 2 of AES0BCFG. - Disable the first four DMA channels by clearing bits 0 to 3 in the DMA0EN SFR. - Configure the first DMA channel for the AES0KIN SFR. - Select the first DMA channel by writing 0x00 to the DMA0SEL SFR. - Configure the first DMA channel to move XRAM to the AES0KIN SFR by writing 0x05 to the DMA0NCF SFR. - Write 0x01 to DMA0NMD to enable wrapping - Write the XRAM location of the encryption key to the DMA0NBAH and DMA0NBAL SFRs. - Write the key length in bytes to the DMA0NSZL SFR. - Clear the DMA0NSZH SFR. - Clear the DMA0NAOH and DMA0NAOL SFRs. - Configure the second DMA channel for the AESOBIN SFR. - Select the second DMA channel by writing 0x01 to the DMA0SEL SFR. - Configure the second DMA channel to move XRAM to the AES0BIN SFR by writing 0x06 to the DMA0NCF SFR. - Clear DMA0NMD to disable wrapping. - Write the XRAM address of the data to be encrypted to the DMA0NBAH and DMA0NBAL SFRs. - Write the number of bytes to be encrypted in multiples of 16 bytes to DMA0NSZH and DMA0NSZL. - Clear DMA0NAOH and DMA0NAOL. - Configure the third DMA channel for the AES0XIN SFR. - Select the third DMA channel by writing 0x02 to DMA0SEL. - Configure the third DMA channel to move xram to AES0XIN SFR by writing 0x07 to the DMA0NCF SFR. - Clear DMA0NMD to disable wrapping. - Write the XRAM address of the initialization vector to the DMA0NBAH and DMA0NBAL SFRs. - Write the number of bytes to be encrypted in multiples of 16 bytes to DMA0NSZH and DMA0NSZL - Clear the DMA0NAOH and DMA0NAOL SFRs. - \ Configure the fourth DMA channel for the AES0YOUT SFR - Select the fourth channel by writing 0x03 to the DMA0SEL SFR. - Configure the fourth DMA channel to move the contents of AES0YOUT to XRAM by writing 0x08 to the DMA0NCF SFR. - Enable transfer complete interrupt by setting bit 7 of DMA0NCF - Clear DMA0NMD to disable wrapping - Write the XRAM address for the encrypted data to DMA0NBAH and DMA0NBAL. - Write the number of bytes to be encrypted in multiples of 16 bytes to DMA0NSZH and DMA0NSZL. - Clear the DMA0NAOH and DMA0NAOL SFRs. - Clear first four DMA interrupts by clearing bits 0 to 2 in the DMA0INT SFR. - Enable first four DMA channels by setting bits 0 to 2 in the DMA0EN SFR.

-- Enable first four DMA channels setting bits 0 to 2 in the DMA0EN sfr - Configure the AES Module data flow for XOR on input data by writing 0x01 to the AES0DCFG sfr. - Write key size to bits 1 and 0 of the AES0BCFG - Configure the AES core for encryption by setting the bit 2 of AES0BCFG - Initiate the encryption operation be setting bit 3 of AES0BCFG - Wait on the DMA interrupt from DMA channel 3 - ithe ethe Activities the Activities and the Activit Disable the AES Module by clearing bit 2 of AES0BCFG - Disable the DMA by writing 0x00 to DMA0EN
+- Configure the AES module data flow for XOR on input data by writing 0x01 to the AES0DCFG SFR. - Write key size to bits 1 and 0 of the AES0BCFG SFR. - Configure the AES core for encryption by setting bit 2 of AES0BCFG. - Initiate the encryption operation be setting bit 3 of AES0BCFG. - Wait on the DMA interrupt from DMA channel 3. - e the .